-APPROVAL OF SPECIFICATIONS FOR COMPETITIVE BIDS, in terms of Paragraph 27(2)(g) of the SCM Policy Cryptic description of Power or Duty Sub-delegated to Remarks, Limitations or Conditions Specifications for Competitive Bids must be approved prior to the publication of the invitation for bids in terms of Paragraph 22 of the SCM Policy.
-All Directors and Head of Supply Chain Management This delegation applies in so far as each director's responsibility for managing the respective votes of the municipality and to whom powers and duties for this purpose have been delegated in terms of Section 79 of the MFMA (Act 56 of 2003).
-SIGNING ANI SIGNING AND CANCELLATION OF CONTRACTS All creation (All creation (sign) and cancellation of contracts with a rand value from R100 000 and above is been sub-delegated from the accounting officer to the directors.
+Page 47 APPROVAL OF SPECIFICATIONS FOR COMPETITIVE BIDS, in terms of Paragraph 27(2)(g) of the SCM Policy Cryptic description of Power or Duty Sub-delegated to Sub-delegated to Remarks, Limitations or Conditions The invitation for bids in terms of Paradrabh 22 of the SUM Policy All Directors and Head of Supply Chain Management This delegation applies in so far as each director's responsibility for managing the respective votes of the municipality and to whom powers and duties for this purpose have been delegated in terms of Section 79 of the MFMA (Act 56 of 2003).
+SIGNING AND CANCELLATION OF CONTRACTS All creation (sign) and cancellation of contracts with a rand value from R100 000 and above is been sub-delegated from the accounting officer to the directors.